jlplautz/pytoolstest/Tutorial.md

 ![](static/images/webhooks.png)

 ### 19- TDD Test Driven Development
+   - Test Driven Development (the idea here is to write tests and consequently our code is going to be created)
    - Create a python package -> spam  and test_spam

 ### 20- Create a test to verify the email account is correct